Snopkowski/gatsby-portfolio/src/posts/why-i-chose-gatsby-for-my-portfolio-website'.md

 type: 'blog'
 date: 'October 17th 2019'
 description: 'This is my take on using Gatsby for a perfonal website'
-keywords: 'gatsby, portfolio, compare, seo, reasons to choose gatsby'
+keywords: 'gatsby, portfolio, compare, seo, reasons to choose gatsby, why gatsby, gatsby vs nextjs, gatsby vs create react app'
 ---

 ## I needed a new portfolio